EricH9958/Soularr-Dashboard/README.md

 docker compose up -d

 ## Logging

+### Docker Installation
-Logs are stored in the `/data/logs` directory, which maps to `/home/<user>/Soularr/data/logs` on the host system.
+Logs are stored in the `/data/logs` directory, which maps to `/opt/Soularr_docker/logs` on the host system.
 The main log file is `soularr.log`.
+This directory is mounted as a volume in the Docker container, ensuring persistent logging across container restarts.

+### Manual Installation
+Logs are stored in the `logs` directory within the Soularr installation folder.
+For example:

 ### Log Configuration
 - Logs are automatically created in the specified directory